-Abstracts for the inaugural Frontiers in Traumatic Brain Injury conference are now closed for submission.
+Abstracts for Frontiers in Traumatic Brain Injury 2018 is currently closed for submission.
 We will be accepting abstract submissions from February 5th, 2018.
 To submit your abstract, please visit https://cmt3.research.microsoft.com/FTBI2018.
 We encourage submission of research in all areas of interest related to traumatic brain injury.
 This can include work that has been previously presented, published or is on-going.

-The deadline to submit your abstract(s) was May 26th, 2017 at 19:00 P.M.
+The deadline to submit your abstract(s) is May 26th, 2018 at 18:00 P.M.
 GMT.
 The Frontiers in Traumatic Brain Injury Committee will review and select all abstracts in May.
-Accepted submissions will be notified no later than mid June 2017.
+Accepted submissions will be notified no later than early June 2018.

 The poster boards available will be 2m tall and 1m wide; hence our recommended format is an A0 portrait, A1 portrait or A1 landscape poster.